ProgrammingClub67/GroundZero/README.md

 git commit -m "Week 01 challenge - YourName" git push origin challenge-week-01-yourname

-# 4. Open a Pull Request on GitHub — done! ✅
+# 4. Open a Pull Request on GitHub — done

 We review submissions together at the next meeting.
 No judgement, just learning.

-## 👥 Contributing to the Club Project
+## Contributing to the Club Project

 The club project is built together.
 Pick up an issue, work on a branch, and open a PR: